SOKAJ-7/Hawaii-Climate-Analysis/README.md

 ## Summary
 Based on the statistical analysis we conducted, it can be said that June will be a warmer month than December as is to be expected.
 However, both months have fairly high average temperatures of 75 and 71 F, respectively.
 If we assume 68 F (20 C) to be the minimum temperature to not impact business, it appears that 'Surf n' Shake' would be a viable business through December.
 Furthermore, ~75% of days in December will be over 68 F while an even higher amount of days are above 68 F in June.
 This means that a large majority of days in both months are warm enough to support the business.
-If we look at the standard deviations of this data, it can be seen that bith months show similar figures of
+If we look at the standard deviations of this data, it can be seen that bith months show similar figures of 3.25 (June) and 3.74 (December).
+This is supported by the fact that the difference between maximum and minimum temperatures is larger in December than in June.

+Based off of this analysis, it would seem that 'Surf n' Shake' should have no problem succeeding in December.
+But, there is a lot more to weather than just temperature alone.
+So, it would be prudent to conduct analysis on other weather patterns.
+Listed below are my suggestions:

+-Precipitation analysis: Surfing is a strictly outdoor activity and few things drive people indoors than a rainy day.
+It would only make sense to compare preciptitation figures between June and December to approximate the amount of days that will be written off due to rain.

+-Measurment coordinates: The weather pattern measurements will be taken from various station of which we know the coordinates of.
+Using this data, we can establish a relationship between weather patterns and station coordinates to determine which parts of Oahu will receive the most rainfall and/or lower temperatures.
+With this knowledge, we can pick a more optimal location for our business.